Legendrian Ambient Surgery and Legendrian Contact Homology: Legendrian ambient surgery

 Furthermore, this Reeb chord satisfies

 which can be seen by applying Formula \ref{eq:cz}.
-To that end, we observe that the difference-functions of the two sheets of the front has Morse index $n-(k+1)$ at the origin, and that the obvious capping path of $c_{new}$ traverses exactly one cusp-edge in downward direction.
+To that end, we observe that the front projection $\Pi_{\OP{F}}(L_{\epsilon,k})$ consists of two sheets being the graphs of the functions $f_s<0<f_e$, and that the critical point of $f_s-f_e$ has Morse index $n-(k+1)$ (see Figure \ref{fig:after}).
+Furthermore, in the case $n>1$, the obvious capping path of $c_0$ traverses exactly one cusp-edge in downward direction.